rohit0221/rfp_management/rfp_management_crew/outputs/legal_review.md

-# Report Identifying Non-Compliant Clauses in Drafted Contract

-## Non-Compliant Clauses

-### 1. Price
-- **Current Clause**: $950 (Supplier B)
-- **Non-Compliance**: Supplier A offers $1000, Supplier C offers $1100.
-There may be opportunities for negotiation to achieve better pricing.

-### 2. Delivery Time
-- **Current Clause**: 1 week from order confirmation (Supplier B)
-- **Non-Compliance**: Supplier A has a delivery time of 2 weeks, Supplier C has a delivery time of 3 weeks.
-Supplier B's timing is most favorable.

-### 3. Contract Terms
-- **Current Clause**: 6-month trial period with option to extend based on performance evaluation (Supplier B)
-- **Non-Compliance**: Supplier A has a fixed 1-year contract, Supplier C proposes a 2-year contract with a 1-month exit clause.
-The flexibility of Supplier B’s terms may pose lower risk.

-### 4. Payment Terms
-- **Current Clause**: Net 30 days (Supplier B)
-- **Non-Compliance**: Supplier A requires a 50% upfront payment, and Supplier C requires 30% upfront and 70% on delivery.
-Supplier B’s terms are more favorable and mitigate cash flow risks.

-### 5. Warranty
-- **Current Clause**: 2 years (Supplier B)
-- **Non-Compliance**: Supplier A offers a 1-year warranty, Supplier C offers no warranty.
-The warranty provision from Supplier B is preferable.
+**CONTRACT AGREEMENT**

+This Contract Agreement ("Agreement") is made and entered into as of [Date], by and between [Your Company] ("Buyer"), with an address of [Your Address], and [Supplier Name – Supplier B] ("Supplier"), with an address of [Supplier Address].

+**1. Scope of Services**
+The Supplier agrees to provide [specify services/products] as detailed in the proposal dated [Proposal Date].

+**2. Price**
+The total price for the services/products shall be $950 (the "Price").
+*Non-Compliance: This price is lower than Supplier A ($1000) but higher than Supplier C ($1100).
+The competitive context recommends caution.*

+**3. Delivery Time**
+The Supplier agrees to deliver the services/products within 1 week of receiving the Purchase Order (the "Delivery Time").
+*Non-Compliance: This delivery time is faster than Supplier A's commitment of 2 weeks but quicker delivery does not always guarantee better service.*

+**4. Contract Terms**
+This Agreement shall commence on the date of signing and shall be in effect for a trial period of 6 months (the "Trial Period").
+Following the Trial Period, the Buyer may opt to extend the contract based on satisfactory performance and mutual agreement.
+*Non-Compliance: The trial period is less binding compared to Supplier A's fixed 1-year term, which may increase the organization’s risk.*

+**5. Payment Terms**
+The Buyer shall make payment within 30 days upon receipt of the invoice from the Supplier (the "Payment Terms").
+*Non-Compliance: This aligns with Supplier B but differs from Supplier A, which requires 50% upfront payment, potentially creating a cash flow challenge.*

+**6. Warranty**
+The Supplier warranties that the products/services provided shall be free from defects for a period of 2 years from the date of delivery (the "Warranty").
+*Non-Compliance: This warranty is superior to Supplier A’s 1-year warranty but should be contrasted with Supplier C's absence of warranty.*

-### 6. Service Level Agreement (SLA)
+**7. Service Level Agreement (SLA)**
-- **Current Clause**: Guaranteed 99% uptime with penalties (Supplier B)
-- **Non-Compliance**: Supplier A offers a 99.9% uptime guarantee, whereas Supplier C does not provide any uptime guarantees.
-Supplier A’s SLA may be considered more reliable.

-## Note for Legal Review
-Ensure that all deviations are acceptable from a legal standpoint and that the terms align with organizational policies and risk management strategies.
+The Supplier guarantees at least 99% uptime for the services provided, with penalties for any failure to meet this uptime commitment as detailed in Exhibit A (the "SLA").
+*Non-Compliance: This SLA is less stringent than Supplier A's 99.9% uptime guarantee, which offers more security.*

+**8. Termination**
+Either party may terminate this Agreement by providing 30 days written notice to the other party during the Trial Period if the expectations of service are not met.
+After the Trial Period, the Agreement terminates under the conditions specified above.

+**9. Governing Law**
+This Agreement shall be governed by and construed in accordance with the laws of [State/Country].

+**SIGNATURES**
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement as of the date first above written.
 ```